 This path maps Pharaoh’s soul travel from Earth, the burial place, through the Underworld, Orion constellation, and finally reaches Heaven at the location of the immortal stars, stars around North Star Fig.2, for its final rest.
 We learn about this journey from the Egyptian Book of the Dead passage that describes Pharaoh’s rise to heaven: ‘He joins Orion (Osiris) and his companion Sirius.
 They continue their way along the cosmic aisle… the dead souls are anxious to join the Immortal Stars’.

 The ancients imagined Paradise and drew it.
 Fig. 3 illustrates versions of Paradise by various cultures.
 The tree of life dominates the scene with two branches, two hanging fruits, and the coiling snake as if they originated from the same master copy!
 A tree is a universal idea of immortality since it dies and rejuvenates every year and stands alive for many years much more than a person’s life.
 The fruits are a potent symbol of immortality, it is the natural organ that carries the seed of new life.

 Fig. 4 shows scene Paradise scenes from Egypt, the Negev Desert, and Sumer.
 The right drawing called the Newby Palette was found in a pre-dynastic Egyptian tomb.
+According to Egyptian belief, the two falcons at the top are guarding the North Pole.
 The left scene shows paradise from Sumer and the middle is a Negev rock art version.
 The likeness of Paradise abstractions is astonishing; they date to about 2,500 BC.